mpUrban/blockchainNotary/README.md

 ## Folders:

-chainData - contains the current chain data <br> chaindata_allGood - contains a set of 10 valid blocks <br>
+chainData - contains the current chain data, 0 - genesis 1-3 are stars <br> chaindata_allGood - contains a set of 10 valid blocks <br>
 chaindata_B2inv - contains 10 blocks where block 2 is invalid <br>